 You should meet at least once to discuss the following action items.
-Mentors can discuss the state of equity and inclusion in their field and how they practice this in their personal and work-life.
-Mentors may be open about how their own organization/company practices (or doesn't) equity and inclusion in their policies.
+Discuss the state of equity and inclusion in your field and how you practice this in your personal and work-life.
+Be open about how your own organization/company practices (or doesn't) equity and inclusion in their policies.

 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level equity and inclusion and brainstorm strategies to improve skills; - How to evaluate the workplace during the interview process and what questions to ask to sus the company's commitment to equity and inclusion; and/or - Discuss the state of equity and inclusion in the industry and how one can contribute to improving equity and inclusion in their field.
+Make adjustments as needed; - Review your mentee's competency level equity and inclusion and brainstorm strategies to improve skills; - Show how your mentee can evaluate the workplace during the interview process and what questions to ask to sus the company's commitment to equity and inclusion; and/or - Discuss the state of equity and inclusion in the industry and how one can contribute to improving equity and inclusion in their field.

-- Schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support to plan a strategy that would align their values to the job search. - Attend workshops and/or events sponsored by USG's student organizations and the Office of Diversity, Equity and Inclusion.
+- Encourage your mentee to schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support for Academic, Career, and Leadership Support to plan a strategy that would align their values to the job search. - Encourage your mentee to attend workshops and/or events sponsored by USG's student organizations and the Office of Diversity, Equity and Inclusion.